KG416/portfolio2/INFO.md

 ============================== ToDo ==============================

+- Err msg everywhere (props & computedMatch)
-1. The only thing I don't fully understand with the context now is why we are rendering children here and there
+- The only thing I don't fully understand with the context now is why we are rendering children here and there